ReST: A Plug-and-Play Spatially-Constrained Representation Enhancement Framework for Local-Life Recommendation: METHODOLOGY

 \subsubsection{Meta Feature Selection}

-Considering that basic item attribute features converge significantly more effectively than ID-based features, a natural approach is to leverage these attributes to assist ID representation learning.
-Specifically, we adopt a squeeze-and-excitation network (SeNet) \cite{hu2019squeezeandexcitationnetworks} to adaptively reweight the importance of item attribute features such as brand and category, which play a crucial role in local lifestyle recommendation.
+Since dense attribute features converge significantly faster than sparse ID embeddings, we leverage them to guide the initialization process.
+A Squeeze-and-Excitation Network (SeNet)~\cite{hu2019squeezeandexcitationnetworks} is employed to adaptively reweight crucial attributes, such as brand and category: